JackBrowne556/Netflix-Churn-Project/README.md

 - Age has a significant impact on retention, in both churn rate and subscription length duration.
 - Churn rate increase by almost ~7% between 0 - 10 support queries logged

 Further explanation on these insights and others are in the "Insight Deep-Dive" section below.
+Following deep diving into insights, recommendations are formed based on those insights and project next steps.

 # Insight Deep-Dive